kd2org/opodsync/README.md

 If you are not using Apache, make sure to replicate the rules from the `.htaccess` file to your own server.

+### Docker

+Alternatively, just use [vivab0rg/docker-php-nginx](https://github.com/vivab0rg/docker-php-nginx) Docker image and see theincluded `Makefile` task to start a container for this project.

+NOTE: mind your permissions for the `server/` directory or the container will no be able to write the `data.sqlite` file.

 ## Configuring your podcast client

 Just use the domain name where you installed the server, and the login and password you have chosen.